 Trench drains: best for driveways and large spaces

-trench drain system is ideal for managing surface water in areas with heavy foot or vehicle traffic.
+A trench drain system is ideal for managing surface water in areas with heavy foot or vehicle traffic.
 They’re often used in driveways, patios, and commercial spaces to quickly channel water away.

 Stormwater drainage systems: handling excessive rain